“And whatever you do, whether in word or in deed, do it all in the name of Lord Jesus, giving thanks to God the Father through him.” (Colossians 3:17)

 Working from home is probably the best office for me.
 One of my major struggles is with pressure sores and I am often in bed, much more than in my wheelchair.
 Web development allows me to do a variety of tasks for different client needs and stay in one place.
 It is my dream that I can be financially independent with just VMT, but that has a long way to go.
 Due to increased sores and time down, web development has become more challenging, but is still something I enjoy.

 In addition to working with computers, I also give talks at area grade schools and colleges.
 It provides fun diversions from the office and allows me to work more directly with the public.
+In late 2017, I received my license to exhort.
+That means I can substitute preach at CRC churches and show how God uses everyone.

 It has been my experience that not many people know how to act, or work with, someone with a major physical disability like mine.
 Therefore, around 2004, I volunteered to give a disability awareness talk at my local Christian grade school.
 Since then, I have had the opportunity to speak to hundreds of second and third grade students at Christian schools around my area.